You must have heard of Wi-Fi 7 — the standard that comes after Wi-Fi 6E. There has been a lot of buzz about it since the end of 2021.

 As a rule, it’s never a good idea to wait for the latest and greatest.
 When it comes to getting connected, the availability of the connectivity needed is always more important than the connection method.

 The point is that you should buy a Wi-Fi solution that best fits your needs today.
-Wi-Fi 7, for now, is still a matter of tomorrow.
+Wi-Fi 7, for now, is still an unknown matter of tomorrow.
 Once it’s here, it’ll stay — we can always upgrade to it in due time.